 What is patellar tracking disorder?

-Patellar tracking disorder occurs when the kneecap (patella) shifts out of place as the leg bends or straightens.
-In most cases, the kneecap shifts too far toward the outside of the leg, although in a few people it shifts toward the inside.
+Patellar tracking disorder means that the kneecap (patella) shifts out of place as the leg bends or straightens.
+In most cases, the kneecap shifts too far toward the outside of the leg.
+In a few people, it shifts toward the inside.

 What causes patellar tracking disorder?

 Patellar tracking disorder is usually caused by several problems combined, such as:

 You are more likely to have patellar tracking disorder if you have any of the above problems and you are overweight, run, or play sports that require repeated jumping, knee bending, or squatting.

 If you have a patellar tracking problem, you may have: